We Service Our Clients In English & Spanish

 We Offer Free Consultations For All Legal Matters

 Indianapolis Violent Crimes Lawyer

 Defending Clients Facing Violent Crime Charges in Marion County

-When situations escalate, and you find yourself facing violent crime charges, it can feel like the world is against you.
+When situations escalate and you face violent crime charges, it can feel like the world is against you.
 At Harwell Legal Counsel, we provide clients with compassionate and dedicated legal representation.
-Our Indianapolis violent crime defense lawyer knows how overwhelming and stressful this process is.
+Our Indianapolis violent crimes attorney, knows how overwhelming and stressful this process is.
 We also know how isolating it can be to face these charges.
-When you need a strong advocate, fighting for your rights, we can help.
+When you need a strong advocate fighting for your rights, we can help.

 A conviction for a violent crime can impact you for the rest of your life.
 Prosecutors pursue these cases aggressively.
 Convictions for violent crimes carry some of the most severe penalties.
 Consequently, these cases should always be taken seriously.
 If you are facing violent crime charges, your first step should be securing legal representation with which you feel confident.

-Our Indianapolis violent crime defense attorney handles cases involving:
+Our Indianapolis violent crime attorney handles cases involving: